jejacks0n/teaspoon/README.md

 ## Writing Specs

-Depending on what framework you use, this can be slightly different.
-This expects a certain level of understanding of the test framework that you're using, and there's some great resources for reading more about them elsewhere -- [Jasmine](http://pivotal.github.com/jasmine/) and [Mocha](http://visionmedia.github.com/mocha/).
+Depending on what framework you use this can be slightly different.
+There's an expectation of a certain level of understanding of the test framework that you're using, so here's a few resources for reading more about [Jasmine](http://pivotal.github.com/jasmine/) and [Mocha](http://visionmedia.github.com/mocha/).

 Since we have the asset pipeline at our fingertips we're free to use the `= require` directive throughout our specs and